Ltven0mI/NoMore2D/README.md

 # NoMore2D

 ## Description
-NoMore is a 2D game made in Love2D using WLib (https://github.com/Ltven0mI/Wlib)
+NoMore is a 2D zombie apocalypse survival game.
+Based around survival in the harsh dynamic terrain by scavenging for loot and seeking shelter from all.

 ## License